-Within a five-minute walk are numerous related institutions, including the Inter-American Institute of Human Rights, the Center for Justice and International Law, the University of Costa Rica (which has over 30,000 full-time students), and others.
+Within a five-minute walk are numerous related institutions, including the Inter-American Institute of Human Rights (where we will have classes), the Center for Justice and International Law (which we will visit), the University of Costa Rica (which has over 30,000 full-time students), and others.
 The office of the United Nations High Commissioner for Refugees is also in San José, and the University for Peace (founded by a United Nations resolution and specializing in international dispute resolution) lies just outside the nearby town of Ciudad Colon.